Cheapest fixed rate gas tariff for UK homes — July 2026

 1) Standing charge dominates low usage

-If you use little gas (e.g., small flat, well-insulated home), a tariff with a low unit rate but high standing charge can be more expensive overall.
+Gas standing charges run around 30–35p/day (~£110–130/yr).
+If you use little gas — a small flat, or gas only for cooking — a low unit rate with a high standing charge can cost more overall.

 2) Exit fees can wipe out savings